Vindelfjällen Nature Reserve: Birch forests

-Birch forests are a characteristic feature of the subalpine Scandinavian Alps.
+Birch forests are a characteristic feature of the subalpine Scandinavian Mountains.
 These are a subspecies of downy birch (Betula pubescens) often called crooked birch (Betula pubescens subsp.
 Tortuosa) because of its shape.
 These forests start at the limit of conifers (between 500 and 600 m) and form the tree line at an altitude of about 800 m, though this is quite variable depending on the locality.
 They thus constitute the dominant middle of the reserve.
 Different types of birch forests can be classified based on the nature of the undergrowth; at Vindelfjällen, there are mainly so-called mossy birch forests and meadow birch forests.
-Lichen-rich forests rich, on the other hand, are rare in this area, but very common further north.
+Lichen-rich forests, on the other hand, are rare in this area, but very common further north.

 The moss-rich forests are the most common.
 Their undergrowth woods are dominated by mosses and blueberries (Vaccinium myrtillus) and low grasses.
 On the other hand, the prairie forests occur in areas where limestone is more common, such as the Artfjället mountain range or in sunny areas and with good access to water, such as on the north shore of Lake Stor-Tjulträsket, on the areas of the Vindel River valley facing south or near Aivak north of Lake Överst-Jukan.
 The undergrowth there are far richer, with diversity of grass species.